rahafwmaq/Project-1/README.md

 * Purches a book and dispaly invoice

 Now you can see the output of the application and have small breif in each feature.
+Note : the data bor books is in file names => databook.dart

 In the main class I have create object from type StartApp class that contain all the features.